qunitjs/qunit/docs/api/config/testTimeout.md

 It is recommended to set the default at `3000` or higher (3 seconds).
 A lower timeout may cause intermittent failures due to unrelated infrastructure delays that are known to sometimes occur inside CI services and other virtual servers.

-## Introducing a default timeout

-Prior to QUnit 3, there has not been a default timeout.
-This meant that a test hang silently for many seconds or minutes before diagnostic details are presented (e.g. after a CI job reaches the maximum run time).

-QUnit 3.0 will change the default timeout from undefined (Infinity) to 3 seconds.

-### Deprecated: No timeout set
+## Deprecated: No timeout set

-Starting in QUnit 2.21, a deprecation warning will be logged if a test takes longer than 3 seconds, when there is no timeout set.
+Starting in QUnit 2.21, a deprecation warning is logged if a test takes longer than 3 seconds, and there is no timeout set.

 ```
 Test {name} took longer than 3000ms, but no timeout was set.